tsy935/graphs4mer/README.md

 ## Reference
 If you use this codebase, or otherwise find our work valuable, please cite:
 ```
-@misc{tang2022spatiotemporal,
+@misc{tang2023modeling,
-      title={Spatiotemporal Modeling of Multivariate Signals With Graph Neural Networks and Structured State Space Models},
+      title={Modeling Multivariate Biosignals With Graph Neural Networks and Structured State Space Models},
-      author={Siyi Tang and Jared A. Dunnmon and Liangqiong Qu and Khaled K. Saab and Christopher Lee-Messer and Daniel L. Rubin},
+      author={Siyi Tang and Jared A. Dunnmon and Liangqiong Qu and Khaled K. Saab and Tina Baykaner and Christopher Lee-Messer and Daniel L. Rubin},
-      year={2022},
+      year={2023},
       eprint={2211.11176},
       archivePrefix={arXiv},
       primaryClass={cs.LG}